Advent Liturgy Schedule

 The Christmas tree symbolizes the spirit and joy of Christmas.
 This year our parish is continuing the tradition of helping others thru our Giving Trees that will be located at both churches.

 This effort will be a collaborative one between our Parish Outreach Ministry and our Faith Formation Ministry.
-Our theme will be “the Circle of Life,” in collecting items for infants/children, teenagers, adults and seniors.
+Our theme will be “Family to Family,” and we will be collecting items for infants/children, teenagers, adults and seniors.
 We will be supporting several organizations that have asked for help.

 Our parish Outreach Ministry has offered to coordinate our parish donations on their behalf.
 Donations can be dropped off in designated boxes at either church location: